BwanaQ/awwwards/README.md

 ### Installing

-1. cd into the galleria folder
+1. cd into the awwwards folder

 ```
-$ cd galleria
+$ cd awwwards
 ```

 2. Add a python 3 environment